WheteThunger/MonumentAddons/README.md

 - `IgnoredMonuments` -- This list allows you to exclude certain monuments from being found when using the `maspawn` command.
 This is useful for cases where monuments are essentially overlapping each other, since the plugin can have trouble selecting the correct monument.
   - The power substations are ignored by default since they tend to overlap monuments such as the Launch Site.
 - `MonumentAliases` -- This allows you to give each monument an alias.
 Assigning the same alias to multiple monuments causes the same entities to spawn at all of them.
 - `MaxDistanceFromMonument` -- These values help the `maspawn` command find nearby monuments that don't have proper bounds.
 This supports monument short prefab names as well as aliases.
-Add or update this section if you are seeing the "Not at a monument" error.
+Add to or update this section if you are seeing the "Not at a monument" error.
   - Caution: Avoid setting these limits too high.
 Having a low limit helps prevent you from accidentally spawning an entity outside of a monument, or relative to a monument that is very far away.

 ## Localization